wriley/DayZBanditAI/README.md

 ============
 <b>IMPORTANT</b>: Version 0.9.0 onwards will be moving to the dayz_server.pbo instead of the mission pbo.
 If your DayZ server hoster does not give you access to your dayz_server.pbo, please notify me on the OpenDayZ forums (contact info below) with the hoster name.
 Thanks.

 DZAI is designed to be a simple, configurable, easy-to-install AI package.
-This AI package is MP-compatible and works out of the box with any supported DayZ mission file.
+This AI package is MP-compatible and works out of the box with any supported DayZ map.
 Installation instructions are provided below.

 DZAI is also available as a "Lite" version.
 More details can be found here: https://github.com/dayzai/DZAI-Lite